Add your promotional text...

 Worrying actually never helps

 “First of all, whether you are having a bad day or even several difficult weeks, one thing is clear and proven.
 Worrying solves nothing.
 A little mantra helps me, but I have to remind myself of it every time worry creeps in and anxiety takes over.
-I always repeat the same thing to myself: “Worrying doesn’t help, everything will eventually work out, and I will cope with the situation, I am the master of the situation.”
+I always repeat the same thing to myself: “Worrying doesn’t help, everything will eventually work out, and I will cope with the situation; I am the master of the situation.”

 This happens several times a day, and there is nothing to be done; you have to repeat it until you understand.
 It usually takes a whole month for the brain to adopt a new thought pattern.
 Often, the problem is precisely the thought pattern that the brain has adopted before, which is why we don’t feel confident enough and think that we are unable to cope with difficult situations.” - Gerly